RoseCityRobotics/common_platform/docs/source/intro.md

 Welcome to the Rose City Robotics documentation for the PARTS Common Robotics Platform!
 This document serves as an introduction to our implementation of the Romi Chassis, a versatile and compact robotic platform, and outlines how we've customized it for our robotics education and development needs.

+> 📦 **Source Code**: All code, hardware designs, and documentation for this project are available in our [GitHub repository](https://github.com/RoseCityRobotics/common_platform)

 ## What is the Romi Chassis?

 The Romi Chassis is a compact, versatile robotic platform designed for educational and prototyping applications.
 Built around a robust aluminum frame, it features: